 How Do I Force the Formulas to Reevaluate?

-Sometimes you might want the Excel application to reevaluate formulas on the sheet, for example, before copying.
-You can do this by calling the Application.Calculate function in the VBA code.
+When you want the Excel application to reevaluate formulas on the sheet, for example, before copying, call the Application.
+Calculate function in the VBA code.

 Why Does My Formula in a Data Table Not Expand?